tbogdala/nanogpt-rusted/README.md

 with a decoder-only transformer, that can be pre-trained on consumer level hardware at 'small' sizes.
 And everything is written in Rust.

-Check out what you can manage with a 618k parameter model:
+Check out what you can manage with a 618k parameter model tokenized by characters:

 ![picture of a terminal showing the training user interface](https://github.com/tbogdala/nanogpt-rusted/blob/main/assets/Screenshot_618k_parameters.png)